slightknack/slightknack.dev/content/passerine/ffi-hard.md

 Of course, there are a few quality-of-life things I need to organize before I get started with this:

 - People have shown interest in trying out, developing, and contributing to Passerine.
-Up until this point, it's been a one-man team, so I need to figure out how to more actively engage the comminity towards building something rather than just asking for feedback from time to time.
+Up until this point, it's been a one-man team, so I need to figure out how to more actively engage the community towards building something rather than just asking for feedback from time to time.
 - There is little tooling for Passerine.
-I've tossed together a bare-bones syntax highlighter I'm too embarassed to publish, but I hope to polish it up and get it out the door soon.
+I've tossed together a bare-bones syntax highlighter I'm too embarrassed to publish, but I hope to polish it up and get it out the door soon.
 - Although I've had a lot of free time due to COVID-19 (the largest driver of Passerine's development by far, ironically), I still have to attend classes, do homework, and fulfill other commitments I've made.

 I appreciate the interest.
 As always, if you have any questions, comments, or suggestions, you know where to find me!